 - Use any type of sesame seeds you have on hand.
 I prefer to use hulled white sesame seeds because they’re the best choice for making tahini, but raw unhulled sesame seeds are also great.

-- Toast sesame seeds in a dry skillet and cook over medium heat, stirring constantly for about 5 minutes or until the seeds are lightly colored and fragrant.
+- Transfer the sesame seeds to a skillet and cook over medium heat, stirring constantly for about 5 minutes or until the seeds are lightly colored and fragrant.
 If you’re using toasted sesame seeds, omit this step.

-- Use tahini to make hummus, baba ghanoush, salad dressings, savory recipes or as a healthier alternative to oil.
+- Use tahini to make hummus, baba ganoush, salad dressings, savory recipes or as an alternative to oil.